 Disclosing a disability is a very personal matter.
 Some students are afraid that disclosure might change the way professors treat them.
 Some students prefer not to disclose a disability, or ask for accommodations, believing they can compensate for a disability without accommodation.
 As a rule, you should disclose to professors, early in the semester, that you would like to put a set of accommodations in place and we offer a few suggestions for students concerning disclosure below:

-1. You are not required to disclose any aspect of your disability to anyone except staff in the Centre for Accessible Learning to put learning accommodations in place at StFX .
-Registering with our Centre signals to faculty that you meet the requirements for receiving learning accommodations while studying at StFX.
+1. Students are not required to disclose any aspect of a learning challenge to anyone except staff in the Centre for Accessible Learning in order to to put learning accommodations in place at StFX .
+Registering with our Centre signals to faculty that a student meets the requirements for receiving learning accommodations while studying at StFX.

 - Will you need more time on exams?

 - Will you need to take your exam in a quiet room with a proctor?